1. Always read your manual, and/or assembly instructions first, before you attempt to assemble. In fact, read it before you do anything else.

 3. Make sure you have adequate space around you when you start to assemble.

-4. Don't test any part of your machinery indoors, whatever the temptation and ON NO ACCOUNT ever switch your assembled equipment on inside.
+4. Don't test any part of your machinery indoors, whatever the temptation and NEVER switch your assembled equipment on inside.

 5. Never drink alcohol while you are assembling machinery.
 However, a cup of tea always goes down well.